limsammy/guildroster/README.md

 ```

 - The `app/` directory contains the FastAPI application code.
-- The `tests/` directory contains test modules, organized by feature and model.
+- The `tests/` directory contains test modules, organized by `features/` and `models/` subdirectories.

 ## Schema